getdirty75/asymetrics/src/articles/blu-ritual.md

 I am also working with a very talented new visual artist called[ **Ayebaitari**](https://www.instagram.com/ayebaitari__/) on the graphics and videos of he project.

-***\- Can you describe where you're headed with these new projects?
+***\- Can you describe where you're headed with this new project?
 Is there a specific genre or scene, or instruments attached to that new identity you're developing as Blu Ritual ?***

 I would like to see a new **“Psychedelia”** era in the electronic music scene, maybe less "ego" and more art?